XianHain/christianhain.com/src/views/now.md

 ---
 layout: layouts/now.njk
-theme: cv
+theme: now
-logo: black
+logo: pantone-mocha-mousse
 headTitle: "/now"
 headDescription: "What's going on now?
 A brief update into what I'm focused on"
 menuTypes: ["navigation"]
-footerTypes: ["written-by-human"]
+footerTypes: ["pantone", "written-by-human"]

 lastUpdate: 2025-01-22

 canonical: "https://www.christianhain.com/now/"
 ---

-## What's going on?
+## So, what am I up to now?
 Capricorn Season is over, but the hustle isn't.
 I've got a couple of things I'm working on:

 1. **My 2025 Resolution is to cook a soup a week.** I should be making a Saffron Winter Soup with Salt Cod right now,